abprash/personal_guidelines/NoSQL.md

 ## Intro to NoSQL - Martin Fowler
+Can be found [https://www.youtube.com/watch?v=qI_g07C_Q5I](here).
+If you haven't seen this, you should definitely watch to get an overview.

 ### History of Nosql
 * SQL was standard in the past.
 They also had some problems, we assemble structures of business objects, into structurally different rows in multiple tables leading to a lot of awkward problems.
 It is called **impedance matching**.
 Complex business objects were stripped of their characteristics.